Water Heater Buying Guide

 Quite simply, anything flushed that doesn’t have the word toilet in its name increases the risk of a clogged toilet.
 Paper towels, feminine hygiene products and makeup should all be thrown in the garbage or a green bin, depending on the services in your municipality.
 Even if a product like baby wipes claims to be “flushable”, they often don’t break down in water so have a higher chance of causing a clog.

 Plungers are a helpful tool for some clogs, but in some cases, plungers can actually push an obstruction further down the pipe.
-Consider adding a claw tool to your washroom collection to carefully remove bulkier objects that may have accidently fallen in.
+Consider adding a claw tool to your washroom collection to carefully remove bulkier objects that may have accidentally fallen in.

 While many people think that drain cleaners are the best remedy for a clogged shower or sink, the reality is that the product’s chemicals can be quite damaging to your pipes.